stacybri/SPI_v0/R/04_WDR/042_programs/02_data_cleaning_WDR.md

 For this indicator, Debt service (PPG and IMF only, % of exports of goods, services and primary income), we will pull data from the WDI but modify the scoring using the WDI metadata on whether the external debt data is actual, estimated, or preliminary.
 The status “as reported (actual)” indicates that the country was fully current in its reporting under the DRS and that World Bank staff are satisfied that the reported data give an adequate and fair representation of the country’s total public debt.
 “Preliminary” data are based on reported or collected information, but because of incompleteness or other reasons, an element of staff estimation is included.
 “Estimated” data indicate that countries are not current in their reporting and that a significant element of staff estimation has been necessary for producing the data tables.

-Scoring is as follows:
+Scoring is as follows with the overall score being the average of the frequency and quality dimensions:

 Frequency:

-0.5 Point.
-3 or more values available within past 5 years 0.3 Points.
-2 values available within past 5 years; 0.15 Points.
-1 values available within past 5 years;
+1 Point.
+3 or more values available within past 5 years 0 Points.
-0 Points.
 None within past 5 years

 Quality:

-0.5 Points.
+1 Points.
 Actual value
-0.3 Points.
-Preliminary value
-0.15 Points.
-Estimated value
 0 Points.
 No value